• Skip to primary navigation

 Home » Salted Egg

-This Salted Egg Tofu (Fried tofu & salted egg yolk sauce) is an easy but delicious recipe that is on the table in under 30 minutes- the fried tofu is crispy and smothered with a creamy and buttery salted egg yolk sauce that has hints of the citrusy curry leaf and the spice of the chilli.
-Yum!
+This Salted Egg Tofu Recipe is an easy but delicious recipe on the table in under 30 minutes- the fried tofu is crispy and smothered with a creamy, buttery salted egg sauce that has the spice of the chilli and goes so well with white rice.

 Close up of a salted egg tofu with chilli and curry leaves dish.